lyjohn0921/xinshengdaxue_javascript/homework/lesson2_弟二次作业_变量和值.md

     At last, offical doc would like to use Hungarian notation, here is the link of information about it.
     //https://en.wikipedia.org/wiki/Hungarian_notation

+Addtionally,

+    <\n>

+in Javascript is meaning make the empty line, and change to the next line.

 In conclusion, in lesson2, the goal of it is understanding variables and value, the new pint I got from this lecture is the purpose of code is deal with date then output the result, and I need to use the best way to slove my problem.